 Plastic Sheet and Board Processing Rollers

-Wolorin supplies custom rollers for plastic sheet and board processing positions, including haul-off, cooling and contact sections, transport support, laminating support, and other downstream stages.
-The main focus is practical performance: stable traction, controlled surface contact, reliable support across the width, and a roller surface that truly fits the job at that position.
+Wolorin supplies custom rubber rollers for plastic sheet and board processing, including haul-off, contact cooling, transport support, laminating support, and other downstream positions.
+The focus is practical fit for the job at that position: stable running, controlled contact, reliable support across the width, and lower risk of avoidable marking.

 What This Industry Processes